-Four kilometers further south of Pharping on the valley rim is the temple of Dakshinkali dedicated to the Hindu goddess Kali.
+Dakshinkali temple is dedicated to the Hindu goddess Kali.
 The shrine is especially crowded on Tuesdays and Saturdays when animal sacrifices are offered to the deity.
-On the way lies Chobhar gorge.
-The Bodhisatva Manjushree is said to have cut an incision here to drain out the lake which once covered the valley.
-There is a small but picturesque temple of Adinath on the top of a hill from where one can have a panoramic view of the snow-capped mountains.
+There is Chobhar gorge located on the way to the temple, and the tour includes a visit of the Chovar gorge as well.
+The Bodhisattva Manjushree is said to have cut an incision Chovar to drain out the lake, which once covered the valley.
+There is a small but picturesque temple of Adinath on the top of a hill from where you can have a panoramic view of the snow-capped mountains.